Franklin High School (Reisterstown, Maryland): Background

-Baltimore County was established in 1659 and originally included most of northeast Maryland.
-Eventually over the next two centuries, several other counties had been cut off and separated, including: Harford, Cecil, Carroll, and Howard It had two county seats in the late 1600s and early 1700s known as "Old Baltimore" on the Bush River, near the Chesapeake Bay, (in modern Harford County).
-Then Joppa, in northeastern Baltimore County.
-The City which had been founded earlier in 1729 as "Baltimore Town", and incorporated as a city in 1797, (following the merger of three small villages: "Baltimore Town", "Jones' Town" and "Fell's Point").
-Baltimore City had served as the third county seat with both city and county courts, sheriffs and single joint city/county jail, from 1767 to 1851, whereupon with the adoption that year of the Maryland Constitution of 1851, Baltimore City was separated and became an independent city with the same status as the other 23 counties of State of Maryland.
-The county seat was then chosen to be Towsontown after a referendum/election by the voters in 1853.
-Construction of a new courthouse, (the center part of the present County Courts complex) began in 1854 with also a county jail and an "almshouse" required by constitutional mandate.

-The original Franklin Academy private school building was built on Cockeysmill Road, where the Reisterstown branch of the Baltimore County Public Library is now located.
-In 1905, a new building was built for the public high school, leaving the old Academy building to be used for the elementary school, the now developing system of the Baltimore County Public Schools.
+The original Franklin Academy private school building was built on Cockneys Mill Road, where the Reisterstown branch of the Baltimore County Public Library is now located.
+In 1905, a new building was built for the public high school, leaving the old academy building to be used for the elementary school, the now developing system of the Baltimore County Public Schools.
 An additional building was built in 1914, and another in 1930 to house the growing student population.
 Of these three buildings, only the 1914/1930 brick structure still stands on Main Street in Reisterstown, currently housing Franklin Middle School.
 Franklin High School was moved to a more modern building in 1960 about a mile down the road, where it remains to this day.
 Since 1960, two additions have been built, the most recent in 2000 to deal with the increasing severe overcrowding.

 Academics

 Franklin High school received a 51.6 out of a possible 90 points (57%) on the 2018-2019 Maryland State Department of Education Report Card and received a 3 out of 5 star rating, ranking in the 42nd percentile among all Maryland schools.